FoxOfFire/IsoCardWar/CONTRIBUTING.md

 We use `pip` to manage python packages. `pip` comes installed with Python.

-Requiremnts can be installed automatically with the requirements.txt file founds in the repo root.
+Requirements can be installed automatically with the requirements.txt file founds in the repo root.

 Install the requirements into your virtual environment with the following command: